Best Passport Photo Apps 2026: 10 Apps Tested for State Dept Rules

 • Print-ready output — Does it generate a 4x6 tile with multiple photos ready for printing?

 • No AI alteration — Critical in 2026 after the AI editing ban.
 Apps that "beautify" your photo will get your application rejected.
+See our guide to AI in passport photos for details on what's banned vs. safe.

 The 7 Best Passport Photo Apps